leweaver/orangine/README.md

 [More submodule tips](https://gist.github.com/gitaarik/8735255)

 ## Build dependencies
-The following third party libraries should be built first.
+Some of the third party libraries should be built first using helper script `.\create-thirdparty-projects.bat`:

 - g3log
 - googletest
 - googlemock

-We need to create the appropriate visual studio projects, using CMake.
+The script creates appropriate visual studio projects using CMake.
 In a regular command prompt (cmd.exe),

 1. Change directory to the root of the GIT repository
 1. Execute command: `.\create-thirdparty-projects.bat`